-On November 20, 2013, Serinus entered into the EBRD Tunisia Facility for up to \$60 million from EBRD.
-The EBRD Tunisia Facility contains a comprehensive set of representations and covenants provided by Serinus, as borrower thereunder, including financial covenants relating to a debt service coverage ratio and a financial debt to EBITDA ratio.
-Compliance with these covenants limits the extent to which Winstar Tunisia is able to distribute funds which Serinus could otherwise utilize to fund other aspects of its business.
+The Senior Loan and the Convertible Loan are both subject to a comprehensive set of representations and covenants provided by Serinus, as borrower thereunder, including financial covenants relating to a debt service coverage ratio and a financial debt to EBITDA ratio.

-Although as of the date hereof Serinus is in compliance with the covenants in the EBRD Tunisia Facility, or has received waivers in those instances where the covenants have been, or will be breached, including the financial covenants, there can be no assurance that circumstances will not change, and any such changes could cause Serinus to breach such covenants in the future, which may result in the acceleration of its debt.
-Serinus may not have sufficient cash or assets to fulfil its payment obligations upon any acceleration of its debt and, even if it were able to refinance indebtedness upon a default, the terms of any new debt agreements may be less favourable to Serinus (and, by extension, Winstar Tunisia).
-Moreover, a default could cause the Company to lose key assets and/or shares of Winstar Netherlands and Winstar Tunisia that are pledged as security for such indebtedness.
+Although as of the date hereof the Company is in compliance with the Senior Loan and Convertible Loan covenants, or has received waivers in those instances where the covenants have been, or will be breached, including the financial covenants, there can be no assurance that circumstances will not change, and any such changes could cause the Company to breach such covenants in the future, which may result in the acceleration of its debt. the Company may not have sufficient cash or assets to fulfil its payment obligations upon any acceleration of its debt and, even if it were able to refinance indebtedness upon a default, the terms of any new debt agreements may be less favourable to the Company.
+Moreover, a default could cause the Company to lose key assets and/or shares of Winstar Netherlands, Winstar Tunisia and WInstar Romania that are pledged as security for such indebtedness.